 The Ralph Stanley Museum and Traditional Mountain Music Center

 Like most towns in Southwest Virginia, Clintwood is surrounded by natural beauty.
 Drive Route 611, the Cumberland Mountain Scenic Drive, for a memorable trip through the gorgeous mountain landscape.
 Discover this beauty on-foot with a hike to Birch Knob Tower in the nearby Jefferson National Forest.
-From the top of the tower, which is 3,144 feet above sea level, you’ll have uninterrupted panoramic views of Kentucky, West Virginia, Virginia, North Carolina, Tennessee, and on a clear day, Ohio.
-If you’re looking for even more outdoor scenery, plan a stop at Breaks Interstate Park to see the largest canyon east of the Mississippi, appropriately called the “Grand Canyon of the South”.
+From the top of the tower — which is 3,144 feet above sea level — you’ll have uninterrupted panoramic views of Kentucky, West Virginia, Virginia, North Carolina, Tennessee, and (on a clear day) Ohio.

-Where to Stay/Eat
+Where to Stay in Clintwood

 Virginia has countless small towns that offer charm, hospitality, and a whole lot of fun.
 From small towns for outdoor lovers to the best foodie destinations, discover what makes Virginia’s small towns an excellent choice for an unforgettable vacation.